 5. Include Omega-3s in Your Diet

 Certain healthy fats support the nervous system, and omega-3s are the best example.
-Regular consumption of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) may have a significant impact on the function of the central nervous system.
+Regular consumption of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) may provide significant support for the function of the central nervous system.
 Omega-3 fatty acids are found in the membranes of many cells throughout the body, and DHA helps make up the foundation of many neural cells supporting healthy growth and function.

-At the same time, EPA acts as a regulating force in the body as it creates eicosanoids which help to support homeostasis in the body, regulating nervous functions like heart rate and blood pressure.
+At the same time, EPA acts as a supportive force in the body as it creates eicosanoids which help to support homeostasis in the body, helping to support overall nervous functions like heart rate and blood pressure.
 As a result, EPA works closely with and supports the functions of the parasympathetic nervous system.

 These two omega-3s are most commonly found in fatty fish, like salmon, mackerel, sardines, and more.
 However, not everyone wants to eat fish — whether that's because of dietary preference, environmental concerns, or animal welfare beliefs.
 Fortunately, another great source of omega-3s is algae, which is rich in DHA and EPA.